Chart Color Schemes

 Panania (South) - Picnic Point has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 13 projects that could affect this region.
-Notable projects include Panania Library and Knowledge Centre, a three-storey mixed-use development at Tower Street with two commercial tenancies, 229 Tower Street Apartments, and the Canterbury-Bankstown Walking City Project.
-The following list details those most likely to be relevant.
+AreaSearch identified thirteen projects likely to influence the region.
+Notable initiatives include Panania Library and Knowledge Centre, a three-storey mixed-use development at Tower Street comprising two commercial tenancies, 229 Tower Street Apartments, and Canterbury-Bankstown Walking City Project.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.